 10) Greatness, like beauty, is in the eye of the beholder.
 Social and economic conservatism had their heyday under Ronald Reagan.
 However, the Reagan consensus that “Wall Street invariably knew better than government regulators” has been challenged by the financial crisis that led to Democratic sweeps of Congress and the presidency.

 Leadership at the high school level often comes in the form of leading a club, sports team, community event or starting a new organization.
 Leading means having a personal responsibility to ethical behavior and to the mission of the organization.
 Successful leadership requires a vision and passion, qualities that history cannot ever look at in a different light.

 Choose three of the above leadership lessons and explore them more deeply.
 For instance, what does historian Richard Norton Smith mean when he says, "The president requires a talent for making useful enemies?"

-What might be a leadership lesson taken from our current U.S. president, Barack Obama?
+What might be a leadership lesson taken from our outgoing U.S. president, Barack Obama?

 Using the "Related Links" tab in the toolbar to the right of this story, research the "Trail of Tears" and explore what Smith means when he says, "We are obligated to understand our earlier generations."